yun-vis/fhstp-bcc-csharp/pages/dotnettype.md

 * **Predicate Delegate:** Represents the method that defines a set of criteria and determines whether the specified object meets those criteria.
 [Doc](https://docs.microsoft.com/en-us/dotnet/api/system.predicate-1?view=net-6.0)

-Syntax difference between predicate & func is that here in predicate, you don't specify a return type because it is always a **bool**.
+Syntax difference between predicate & func is that here in predicate, you can only take one input parameter and you don't specify a return type because it is always a **bool**.

 ```csharp
 using System;